Material, size, and style are the most influential cost factors for double-pane windows, but there are a few other things to consider, outlined below.

 Energy Efficiency Upgrades

-Energy-efficient windows can also help keep your home’s temperature consistent, increasing your home’s efficiency and comfort and lowering carbon emissions.
+Energy-efficient windows can also help keep your home’s temperature consistent, increasing its efficiency and comfort while lowering carbon emissions.

 Number of Windows Installed

 It’s more expensive to replace just a few windows than many at the same time.
 The labor for replacing one window costs an average of $150–$250 per window.
 Replacing 20 or more windows costs $80–$180 per window.
 So, if it’s within your budget, replacing many windows simultaneously is an excellent way to reduce your overall project cost.

 Retrofit Replacement vs. New Construction Window